Bahai Library Online

 Date 193-, descending sort earliest first

-1939 Sept Kathrine Moscrop of Vancouver began a series of visits to Regina.
+Katherine Moscrop of Vancouver began a series of visits to Regina.
 She, along with Frances Mennzies and two former members of the Winnipeg Phoenix Club, arranged a fireside for Rowland Estall who was passing through on business.
-[Bahai News No 131 November 1939 p4] Regina, SK
+[Bahai News No 131 November 1939 p4] Regina, SK; Katherine Moscrop

-1939 early Sept Kathy Moscrop, Rowland Estall, Miss Mae McKenna of Vancouver, and Miss Doris Skinner met together in Calgary to discuss the progress of the Faith in Canada.
+Kathy Moscrop, Rowland Estall, Miss Mae McKenna of Vancouver, and Miss Doris Skinner met together in Calgary to discuss the progress of the Faith in Canada.
 They represented four provinces.
 During this time a meeting of fifteen non-Bahá'ís was arranged by Miss Skinner, from which a study class was developing.
 A radio talk was given in Calgary by Dr. Mariette Bolton.
 Many Bahá'í books were being circulated.
-[Bahai News No 131 November 1939 p4] Radio; Calgary, AB
+[Bahai News No 131 November 1939 p4] Radio; Calgary, AB; Rowland Estall; Mae McKenna; Doris Skinner; Katherine Moscrop

 • He also pioneered to Honduras and later to Colombia.
 In the middle of 1940's Gerrard Sluter was removed from the rolls by the National Spiritual Assembly of the United States and Shoghi Effendi later declared him a Covenant-breaker for his persistent political involvement.
 Later Sluter appealed to the judicial courts of Colombia to demand the cancellation of the legal status of the Local Spiritual Assembly of Bogota.
 He failed in all his lawsuits against the Assembly.
 [BNVol2p315]

-• Gerrard Sluter-Schlutius; Covenant-breakers; Montreal, QC; Toronto, ON; Guatemala; Honduras; Bogota, Columbia
+• Gerrard Sluter-Schlutius; Covenant-breaking; Montreal, QC; Toronto, ON; Guatemala; Honduras; Bogota, Colombia

 • Willard McKay chaired the event with talks provided by Doris McKay, John Stearns, Mrs. Pettibone, Elizabeth Brooks, Mrs, Marguerite Firoozi.
 Lulu Barr, Mrs. Enos Barton, Mr, and Mrs. John Robarts and, of course, Mr. and Mrs. Howard Ives.